 Background and Biography

-Shira Toeplitz Center is the Politics Editor for Roll Call, the top news source on Capitol Hill, based in Washington, D.C.
+Shira T. Center (née Toeplitz) is the Politics Editor for Roll Call, the top news source on Capitol Hill, based in Washington, D.C.
 One of the beltway’s best campaign reporters and analysts, she has covered politics from Alaska to New Hampshire and everywhere in between for nearly a decade.

-She uses social media to enhance and promote this work, whether she is filing for Roll Call’s politics blog, the newspaper, her own Tumblr or Twitter following.
+She uses social media to enhance and promote this work across all platforms, whether she is filing for Roll Call’s politics blog, "At the Races" or the newspaper, meanwhile updating her Twitter audience of more than 17,000 followers.
 She pioneered a reported campaign road trip on Roll Call’s first news microsite.
 In 2012, she served as an invited panelist at SXSW, the premier national technology conference in Austin, on the state of political journalism.

 In 2014, Shira was the selected to serve as a Resident Fellow at Harvard University's Institute of Politics, where she designed and led regular discussions on gender, journalism and the midterm elections.
 She is the youngest professional to ever participate in the program.